-I was a Catholic school boy, trained to feel guilty for nearly everything I did while growing up.
-At some point I began to wander away from the church, my drifting turned to speeding and soon Confession and Guilt were items I had left in my wake with the discovery of life and all its many wonders.
-One memory that still resides in my head are the eyes of the Christ figure.
-No matter where I sat in class, no matter what I did, those eyes were upon me.
-Christ on the cross is found most everywhere in Italy, trail sides, the random homes yard, in town, and even on summits.
-I still look at them, still wonder if I am doing right, but now with a lifetime of experiences, I smile and consider giving him a wink.
+But one memory still residing in my head is the eyes of the Christ figure hanging high in every classroom.
+No matter where I sat in class and no matter what I did, those eyes were on me.
+Christ on the cross is found most everywhere in Italy, trail sides, the random yard, in town, and even on summits.
+I still occasionally gaze into his eyes and wonder if I am living right.
+Mostly, I smile and give him a wink.

-And so today as I rode my bike by a little scene outside a small chapel, not only were the eyes of Christ peering onto the vision before us.
+And so today, as I rode my bike by a little scene outside a small chapel with the obligatory crucifixion, I joined in on scrutinizing what lay below.

 My ride started just before noon, Saturday.
-As I so often do, I wander from town on a lazy road that winds it’s way through some farmland.
+As I so often do, I wander from town on a lazy road that winds its way through farmland.
 Where the road crests there is a tiny chapel sitting entirely alone and receiving sun all day.
-Outside is a bench optimally facing south, it is a perfect place to sit, soak up warmth, and think of nothing.
-Today an older couple was just making themselves comfortable as I pedaled by.
+Outside is a bench optimally facing south – a perfect place to sit and soak up the warmth.
+Today, an older couple was just making themselves comfortable as I pedaled by.

-A loaf of bread, some cheese, a tomato, an apple, and the obligatory, and influential, bottle of wine.
-Our eyes met, smiles were exchanged, and a pop of the cork sent me off down the small descent.
-This is a scene run across countless times each day in Italy.
+A loaf of bread, some cheese, a tomato, and an influential bottle of wine.
+Our eyes met, smiles exchanged, and a pop of the cork sent me off down the small descent.
+In Italy, this is a scene run across countless times each day.

-Two hours later, returning to town, I was making my way back up the hill when I noticed that the couple was still in place, but in a decidedly different condition.
+Two hours later, returning to town, making my way back up the hill, I noticed that the couple was still in place, but in a decidedly different condition.
 He was laying on the bench, with his wife’s lap serving as a pillow, she was sprawled out, topless, and enjoying the rotational massage her husband was offering.
-The wine bottle, having served its purpose, was cast aside and ready for the recycle bin.
+The wine bottle, having served its purpose, was cast aside.

 As I approached, I felt little shame in having a look.
-That is until I peered above them and regretfully made eye contact with Christ, hanging there outside the chapel.
-I held his eyes for a brief moment before his own gaze was redirected, comically, back down to the spectacle beneath him.
-The things he must see.
+That is until I peered above them, when I regretfully made eye contact with Christ, hanging there outside the chapel.
+I held his eyes for a brief moment before his own gaze was redirected, almost approvingly, back down to the spectacle beneath him.
+God almighty, the things he must see.